 Description

-DESCRIPTION: the memorial is located in the churchyard of the Church of St Thomas.
-It comprises a Celtic-style wheel-head cross decorated with a carved central boss, around which are carved knotwork decorative details.
-The cross rises from a tapered shaft.
-It is set upon a square plinth and a three-stepped base.
+The Henbury and Broken Cross War Memorial is located in the churchyard of the Church of St Thomas and is made of sandstone.
+It features a Celtic-style wheel-head cross with a carved central boss, surrounded by intricate knotwork designs.
+The cross is mounted on a tapered shaft, which stands on a square plinth and a three-stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.